Shafiq-and-Company/boxd-events/MANAGeTOURNAMENT.md

 ```

 ### 2. Supabase Storage Implementation

+**Note:** For this implementation, we store bracket data directly in the `tournaments.bracket_data` JSONB column rather than using brackets-manager's storage interface.
+This provides more control over serialization and better performance with Supabase.

+However, if you need a full storage adapter for brackets-manager.js, here's a basic implementation:

 Since brackets-manager.js requires a CRUD interface, we need to create a custom storage adapter for Supabase.